aspc/mainsite/aspc/api/README.md

 Your authentication token will be shown to you when you login and go to `https://aspc.pomona.edu/api/`.

 Please use this authentication token to access all the endpoints below.
 You are limited to 1000 requests per day.
-Please contact the developers if you wish to raise the limit.
+Please contact digitalmedia@aspc.pomona.edu if you wish to raise the limit.

 ## Example using cURL